 To generate a meaningful impact for solid tumor patients, it is crucial for T cells to engraft and persist in the patient, enabling their infiltration into the patient's tumor and function in a challenging solid tumor microenvironment.
-Our proprietary ACT manufacturing process has been designed to generate genetically engineered T cells with a young phenotype and high proliferative capacity aiming to function in a traditionally challenging solid tumor microenvironment strategies to further improve the potency of our manufactured T cell products.
+Our proprietary ACT manufacturing process has been designed to generate genetically engineered T cells with a young phenotype and high proliferative capacity aiming to function in a traditionally challenging solid tumor microenvironment.
+In addition, we are investigating next-generation enhancement strategies to further improve the potency of our manufactured T cell products.